chaosvolt/cdda-arcana-mod/README.md

 ## The Structures and their artifacts:

 ##### Strange Grove
 *Before the major factions of arcanists had gained the power they held as the Cataclysm loomed closer, there were the patient scholars of the Beyond.
 They used little more than glimpses through the cracks of the Veil, and slowly advanced their studies.
 Then one day, they were scattered to the four winds.
 The decaying, overgrown structure has left little evidence of what caused their downfall, and the monsters that infest it may well be the work of the instability the Cataclysm itself has caused.
+Some may have even returned to it at one point, picking through the ruin and leaving behind their own hidden knowledge.
 But the knowledge they brought with them allowed the other orders to flourish, and began the conflicts that would rage in the shadow of the imminent apocalypse.*

-##### Peculiar Shrine
+##### Saguine Ruin
 *This was the sanctum of the Sanguine Order, where their most morbid rituals were practiced.
 There they sought the blood of humans, monsters, anything they could exploit to gain greater power and mastery over the arcane.
 Sometime before the cataclysm, they prepared their greatest ritual yet.
 They hunted for copies of a Summoner's Tome, comparing differences and gleaning info.
 They also stole away a sacred ring from some forgotten craftsman, forced to use it even though they shun service to any God or Demon.
 With it, they called upon a creature of great power from beyond the realms, to best it and use its power for their own.
 When it came through the portal, it was twisted and warped.
 An undead mockery of what they sought, it broke the back of the Sanguine Order by fire and claw.*

 ##### Impact Site